 A simple corn and tomato pasta salad perfect for summer!
 Vegan, vegetarian.

-- 1/2 pound pasta (we used cavatappi)
+- ½ pound pasta (we used cavatappi)

 - 1 large lemon

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

-- 1 cup chopped fresh cilantro
+- 1 cup fresh cilantro, chopped

-- salt and pepper to taste
+- kosher salt and fresh cracked black pepper, to taste

 - Add olive oil to lemon juice and whisk to combine.

 - Cover pasta salad and store in the fridge until you're ready to serve.
-Garnish with a sprig of fresh cilantro and enjoy!

 Don't forget to salt your pasta water!
 Because there are so few ingredients, seasoning is especially important with this recipe.